-The federal government requires that borrowers who leave Chapman University for any reason complete Federal Loan Exit Counseling.
+The federal government requires that borrowers who have a break in enrollment, drops below half time status, or graduates, complete Federal Loan Exit Counseling.
 This requirement applies even if you intend to return to Chapman University following a leave of absence, for any extenuating circumstances.

 Federal Loan Exit Counseling can be completed online at studentloans.gov (Federal Student Aid - Direct Loans) by logging in with your FSA username and password and selecting “Complete Counseling” then select "Exit Counseling".

 In addition, you will need your federal PIN, the name, address, and telephone number of your next of kin, two references, and your employer after graduation (if you have one).
 You will also need to report the total amount of educational loans you have received from each loan program and the current interest rate.